tudasc/scorep-xray/src/tools/libwrap_init/README.md

 For each function found in the header files this step first checks whether there is a corresponding symbol in the library files.
-Second, it checks whether this symbol is also present when linking without the target library, i.e. is present in the executable or system libraries itself.
+Second, it checks whether this symbol is also present when linking without the target library, i.e., is present in the executable or system libraries itself.

 A list of functions that have no corresponding symbol in the target library is provided in the filter file `missing.filter`.
 If there are symbols in it you